Mobile ecommerce, or mcommerce, allows for making purchases on your smartphone or a tablet, wherever and whenever you want.

-Time in shopping apps reached over 100 billion hours spent globally
+Time in shopping apps reached over 100 billion hours spent globally in 2021

 It seems that the mobile shopping habits that we formed during the peak of COVID-19 are here to stay.
 According to research, the time we spend on shopping apps has been rising at a steady, 18% growth year over year.

-And if you think that an average of 7 hours daily spent on a mobile device is a lot, imagine that in 2021, all global mcommerce users spent 100 billion (!) hours on shopping apps.
+In 2021, all global mcommerce users spent 100 billion (!) hours on shopping apps.
 The most popular app categories were fast fashion and social media shopping.